isc-projects/kea/doc/sphinx/arm/hooks.rst

    identified by circuit-id: 68:6f:77:64:79 (howdy) and remote-id: 87:f6:79:77:ef

-In addition to logging lease activity driven by DHCPv4 client traffic, the hooks library also logs entries for the following lease management control channel commands: lease4-add, lease4-update, and lease4-del.
+In addition to logging lease activity driven by DHCPv4 client traffic, the hook library also logs entries for the following lease management control channel commands: lease4-add, lease4-update, and lease4-del.
 These cannot have custom formatting.
 Each entry is a single string with no embedded end-of-line markers, and it will typically have the following form: